u-boot/u-boot/doc/driver-model/ethernet.rst

 and/or PHY, and waiting for the link to autonegotiate.
-You should also take the opportunity to program the device's MAC address with the enetaddr member of the generic struct eth_pdata (which would be the first member of your own platdata struct).
+You should also take the opportunity to program the device's MAC address with the enetaddr member of the generic struct eth_pdata (which would be the first member of your own plat struct).
 This allows the rest of U-Boot to dynamically change the MAC address and have the new settings be respected.

 The **send** function does what you think -- transmit the specified packet